The Ronald Reagan Myth

 that helped to bring about the downfall of the USSR -- something

 that was overlooked by Westerners.
-You see, the USSR used to
+You see, the USSR used to claim

-you didn't get to do research on that topic by simply denying
+didn't get to do research on that topic by simply denying you

-you got onto other topics that kept you busy.
+onto other topics that kept you busy.

 There were other kinds of institutional